 David believes that there is a sweet spot for equity income investors of companies offering yields between about 2% and 6%.
-He thinks that, within this range, companies tend to offer a good combination of yield and dividend growth.
+Within this range, companies tend to offer a good combination of yield and dividend growth.
 Above this level, it is more common to see dividend cuts/omissions and stocks that fall into value traps.
 Those very high-yielding companies that HHI does hold, such as the life assurer, Phoenix Group have strong cash generative business models.